cy-stavros/eco_genomics/transcriptomics/transcriptomics_notes.md

 - note that this data has a serious right skew. most trascripts are lowly expressed, a few have a lottttt of expression (lotsa transcripts)

 - filtered to exclude transcripts with less than

+### 10-10-2024 - Taking DESeq data and making MAplot, volcano plot, and heatmap

+- starting by rerunning previous script (01) to get dds back

+- from that, getting a smaller df with just the results we're interested in

+- picking out the highest transcript to graph + compare between dev temps

+- this helps orient us, now we know a positive logfold2 means upreg in d22/downreg in d18

+-next making MA plot

+- this helps us visualize the overdispersion, also the amount of upreg/downreg on each side.